vongrossi/n8n_oci/docs/nginx-ssl.md

       - WEBHOOK_URL=https://n8n.example.com/
 ```

+If you previously enabled Basic Auth in your `docker-compose.yml`,
+remove the `N8N_BASIC_AUTH_*` lines so that n8n can manage
+authentication via its own login page.

 Recreate the container after editing:

 ```bash
 docker compose up -d
 ```

-Your instance is now secured with HTTPS via NGINX.
+Your instance is now secured with HTTPS via NGINX and uses
+n8n's built-in login.